 Yes, it’s still cold but you see the warmth of home at the end of the tunnel at this point.
 Maintain focus on the task at hand and try to push right to the end.
 You know you are having fun and won’t regret riding once you are inside but at this point it’s hard to keep that thought in mind.

 Stage 9 – Peeling off the layers post ride

 Warmth!
 You’ve gotten home and finally can head for a warm shower.
 Be warned, if you are too cold maybe stave off the urge to jump right into the hot water.
 Instead, you take all those layers off leaving them in a pile in the middle of your floor.
 Turn the kettle on to make some cold tea and wrap yourself in a warm blanket.

 Finally, you are exactly where you’ve been dreaming of being for the past hour.
 Your ride may at times been a little uncomfortable but you avoided the trainer.
-This is what keeps you alive.
-This is what gives you the edge over your riding mates.
-You ride outside no matter the weather.
+This is what gives you the bragging rights over your riding mates—you ride outside no matter the weather.